taneeshamadhu18/disease-predictor/README.md

 ### How to Run the ML Part
 1. Navigate to the `ml/` directory: `cd ml`
 2. Install dependencies: `pip install -r requirements.txt`
-3. To re-train the model, run the `Model_Training.ipynb` notebook.
+3. To re-train the model for asha worker, run the `asha_model_trainer.ipynb` notebook.
 4.  *(Add any instructions on how to start the API server here)*

 ---